 - Birthdates for all individuals that appear on your tax return

-Ladder Up’s policy is that the taxpayer(s) themselves should be present during the tax preparation process and when the return is reviewed and signed (especially if the client would like to E-file, as they will need to sign.
-If the taxpayer is not present, a third-party individual can only file on behalf of the absent taxpayer if the third-party individual presents an original, signed, and notarized Power of Attorney that demonstrates that the individual has the power to act on behalf of the taxpayer on financial matters.
+Ladder Up’s policy is that the taxpayer(s) themselves should be present during the tax preparation process and when the return is reviewed and signed (especially if the client would like to e-file).
+If the taxpayer is not present, a third-party individual can only file on behalf of the absent taxpayer only if the third-party individual presents an original, signed, and notarized Power of Attorney that demonstrates that the individual has the power to act on behalf of the taxpayer on financial matters.